open-resources/dash_curriculum/_sources/part1/chapter4.md

 ### 4.3.2 Bringing everything together

 To end this chapter, let's tie everything together.
 Especially, we want to make you aware, how to use mutliple callbacks in your app.
 Therefore, this paragraph brings everything together we have achieved in this chapter.
 In order to combine both callbacks implemented above just put both of them behind each other in your code.
 Hereby the order doesn't matter, just make sure you have all components defined and assigned the right ids and properties.
-Merging everything together will you the final app for this chapter.
+Merging everything together will give you the final app for this chapter.

 **[GIF, THAT SHOWS THE APP IN THE BROWSER IN ACTION I.E., SELECT A VALUE IN THE SLIDER AND DROPDOWN (AND OTHER WAY AROUND) TO CHANGE THE MARKDOWN]**